samtenjn/Software-Documentation/SLV.md

 # SLV
-* The market for launch vehicles for micro and small satellites is expected to grow exponentially in the next few years.
+* The market for launch vehicles<sub>1</sub> for micro and small satellites is expected to grow exponentially in the next few years.